hztBUAA/RTOS-Bench/docs/source/2-Building_with_the_framework.markdown

 where:

-- `-O2 -Wall -g` are _optional_ but recommended flags
+- `-O2 -Wall -g` are _optional_ but recommended flags.
-- `-Ipath/to/rt-bench/generator` is the path to the `generator/` folder located within your local rt-bench repository (_mandatory_)
+- `-Ipath/to/rt-bench/generator` is the path to the `generator/` folder located within your local rt-bench repository (_mandatory_).
-- `-lrt -lm -ljson-c -pthread -Wl,--wrap=malloc -Wl,--wrap=mmap` _must_ appear for the correct working of the RT-Bench core mechanics
+- `-lrt -lm -ljson-c -pthread -Wl,--wrap=malloc -Wl,--wrap=mmap` _must_ appear for the correct working of the RT-Bench core mechanics.
-- `path/to/rt-bench/generator/*.c` is the path to all the components located in the `rt-bench_generator/` folder within your local rt-bench repository
+- `path/to/rt-bench/generator/*.c` is the path to all the components located in the `rt-bench_generator/` folder within your local rt-bench repository.
-- `target` is the name of the benchmark under consideration
+- `target` is the name of the benchmark under consideration.

 ## Optional RT-Bench specific options